FuzzyMainframes/MainframeNotebook/MVS/Adding-a-DASD-to-MVS.md

 volser   | Volume Serial Number [MYVOL] extent   | number of tracks to reserve for VTOC [40, should be fine for 3350]

 Update the JCL to reflect the details of the DASD to format.
-Also, update the MSGCLASS to H to hold the outpoot in the spool so that it can be reviewed.
+Also, update the MSGCLASS to H to hold the output in the spool so that it can be reviewed.
 ```jcl
 //HERC01  JOB (1),ICKDSF,CLASS=A,MSGCLASS=H
 //ICKDSF EXEC PGM=ICKDSF,REGION=4096K